Characters : Glory Grant

 Despite Glory thinking that Randy was sometimes a bonehead (he suggested Peter sell some of Mary Jane's items to help pay the rent) they did become a sort of couple.
 They became a target of Peter (dressed as the Green Goblin and under Norman Osborn's control) when Osborn attempted to make him his heir.
 Randy, Glory, Peter and Jill often double dated and once were interrupted by two guys hired to kill a smelly black cat.
 She also helped set Peter up with a tattooed, body pierced voodoo priestess.
 Yeah, that didn't last.

 Neither did her relationship to Randy.
 She did, however, become Jameson's press secretary after he became mayor of New York.
-She made it clear to Peter that she wouldn't tolerate any of his weirdness after he was allowed to be a photographer for the mayor.
-She was with Mayor Jameson when Alistaire Smythe, the Spider-Slayers and Scorpion attacked John and Jonah.
+She made it clear to Peter that she wouldn't tolerate any of his sarcasm towards the new mayor after he was allowed to become Jameson's photographer.
+(Amazing Spider-Man #602) She was with Mayor Jameson when Alistaire Smythe, the Spider-Slayers and Scorpion attacked John and Jonah.
 During the fight, the Spider-Slayers killed Jonah's wife, Marla.
 She was also comforting Betty Brant when she broke up with Flash Thompson, who assumed Flash missed a V.A. meeting because he was drinking again.
 Actually, he had been on a secret U.S. government mission while bonded to the Venom symbiote.

 She was also used as a hostage at Avengers Tower when Doctor Octopus switched minds with Peter Parker.
 Glory, JJJ and his father, Aunt May, Ben Urich, Robbie Robertson, Norah Winters, the staff of Horizon Labs and Mary Jane had all been fooled into trusting "Spider-Man" when "Doctor Octopus" escaped from prison.
 "Doc Ock" had allied himself with the Scorpion and Hydro-Man and when "Spider-Man" mentioned that Jameson was present at Avengers Tower, Scorpion convinced Hydro-Man to go after him with him.
 Hydro-Man found the assembled hostages but was defeated by a device created by the Horizon scientists.
 The group escaped just as the Scorpion was defeated and "Ock" and "Spider-Man" tumbled out of the tower's window.
 (Amazing Spider-Man #700)